Cmdpro/Data-Essence/modchanges.md

 - Added documentation about the Mineral Purification Chamber's yields to its Data Tablet entry
 - Added filtering capability to the Vacuum
 - Added Essence Reader redstone component
+- Added new alternate model for Nodes if they are acting as relays

 ### Changes
 - Buffed Nether Wart's output in the Plant Siphon